zynewave/podium-library/Guides/podium-guide.md

 The first time you create a project you will need to configure your audio and MIDI interfaces and your VST plugin folders.
 These configurations are stored in the Podium setup folder and will be remembered the next time you create a new project.
 Only if you have made changes to your interfaces and plugin installations will you then need to change these settings.

-Click the **Configure audio** button to open the **Audio I/O** page in the **[Interfaces](#toc.interfaces.audio)** dialog.
+Click the **Configure interfaces** button to open the **[Interfaces](#toc.interfaces.audio)** dialog.
+In this dialog you set up the audio and MIDI interfaces that you want to use with Podium.
 It is highly recommended that you select an ASIO audio driver to get the best low-latency performance.
 If your audio interface does not come with a dedicated ASIO driver, you can install the ASIO4ALL driver, which is available as a free download from [asio4all.org](http://asio4all.org/) website.
 Click OK to apply the changes.
 The **Enabled audio inputs** and **Enabled audio outputs** fields display the currently active audio interface and audio channels.

-Click the **Configure MIDI** button to open the **MIDI I/O** page in the **Interfaces** dialog, and select the checkbox next to any MIDI interfaces you want to use with Podium.

 If the plugin option selector is set to **Build and load plugin database** the project creation will perform a VST plugin scan and build a plugin database.
 The **VST plugin scan folders** field shows all configured VST plugin folders.
 If Podium hasn't automatically detected all your plugin folders, then click the **Configure plugin folders** button to open the **Plugins** page in the **[Preferences](#toc.preferences.plugins)** dialog.
 Here you can browse for the folders where you have installed your VST plugins.
 You only need to specify the main plugin folder.
 Podium will automatically scan any subfolders.